vikashsinha72/UCBMLAI/README.md

 h) The 'frequent younger visitors' to bar have accepted the coupons to the most (39%) compared to 'frequent visitors that are elder and widowed' who have slightly less interest (37%) or 'frequent visitors to cheap restaurants with low income' who have even less interest (24%).

-h) The Driver visiting frequently to bar and having elder passenger and not widow, has similar acceptance rate for coupon (~71%) as driver having high frequent visit and younger age (~72%).
+i) The Driver visiting frequently to bar and having elder passenger and not widow, has similar acceptance rate for coupon (~71%) as driver having high frequent visit and younger age (~72%).
 However low income driver visiting frequently to cheap restaurant had shown least interest in coupon acceptance (~46%)

 In conclusion, Most frequent Bar visitors drivers, are taking advantage of the coupon and accepting the same more as compare to anyone else.